immersive-web/webxr-ar-module/explainer.md

 XR hardware provides a wide variety of input mechanisms, ranging from single state buttons to fully tracked controllers with multiple buttons, joysticks, triggers, or touchpads.
 While the intent is to eventually support the full range of available hardware, for the initial version of the WebXR Device API the focus is on enabling a more universal "point and click" style system that can be supported in some capacity by any known XR device and in magic window mode.

 In this model every input source has a ray that indicates what is being pointed at, called the "Pointer Ray", and reports when the primary action for that device has been triggered, surfaced as a "select" event.
 When the select event is fired the XR application can use the pointer ray of the input source that generated the event to determine what the user was pointing at and respond accordingly.
+Additionally, if the input source represents a tracked device a "Grip" matrix will also be provided to indicate where a mesh should be rendered to align with the physical device.

 ### Enumerating input sources